Trends in Online Higher Education Over the Next Five Years

 “That depends a good deal on where you want to get to,” said the Cat.

 “Then it doesn’t matter which way you go,” said the Cat.

 Knowing your intended destination is essential before starting a new endeavor.
 Is the goal to diversify revenue streams, diversify the audience the institution serves; reach a specific enrollment or financial target; serve a particular constituency, stakeholder or audience; expand the institution’s reputation and reach; generate revenue to subsidize another struggling area within the institution; or create options for existing students?
 Maybe it’s several of these or something that’s not on this list.

 Helping your university and college leaders understand the scope of the endeavor, the competitive environment that must be engaged, the level of investment required and the institutional attention and talent resources that must be committed will require the online leader to be at the table and communicating with the university’s C-level officers.
-Administrative and academic leaders nationwide have seen the positive impacts that online learning can produce; now they must decide if they will build upon the experiences of the recent past and expand, maintain or ignore future opportunities and their accompanying costs for a successful online learning venture within their institutions.
+Administrative and academic leaders nationwide have seen the positive impacts that online learning can produce.
+Now they must decide if they will build upon the experiences of the recent past and expand, maintain, or ignore future opportunities and their accompanying costs required for a successful online learning venture within their institutions.

 Author Perspective: Administrator